 You want to find the biggest possible ratio you can find.
 That means you want to look for areas with lower prices and higher rents.
 There are areas where you can find low prices and there are areas where you can find high rents, but there are usually only a FEW areas where you can find BOTH low prices and high rents.
 Those are the areas to take a close look at.

-Look for property you can buy either under market value or that will produce the highest cash-flow return on your investment.
-If I have to choose between cash-flow and equity (when buying passive investments), I recommend going for cash-flow.
-If you start with good cash-flow, the profits can often outstrip equity build up — and do it in a few short years.
+Look for the property you can buy either under market value or that will produce the highest cash-flow return on your investment.
+If I have to choose between cash flow and equity (when buying passive investments), I recommend going for cash flow.
+If you start with good cash flow, the profits can often outstrip equity build-up — and do it in a few short years.

 Sure, I’d like the houses to be five minutes from me, but I’d rather buy in better markets as long as I can solve the problems of being an absentee landlord — which is easily accomplished using a competent full-service property management company.
 Remember what I always say, “Live where you want.
 Invest where it makes sense!”

 About 3 or 4 years before the real estate crash of 2007, some people would ask me, “Is there a real estate bubble?”
 I had to emphatically tell them that we were already deep into a bubble with some areas having already “popped”.
-One of the reasons they would ask was because they wanted to know if a particular area was going to appreciate in value.
+One of the reasons they would ask was because they wanted to know if a particular area was going to appreciate.

 Here is the lesson that many investors had to learn the hard way — including myself.